How do I go about booking my wedding?

 Additional fees may be added by the Parochial Church Council (PCC) to cover the cost of any additional services which you might require, such as: an organist, choir, musicians, bell ringers, verger, statutory licences, and for the provision of any PA/AVA equipment and an operator.
 All such fees are fully detailed once we know your specific requirements.

-As a rough guide, a wedding including the above additional services currently (2012) will cost in the order of £595.00.
+As a rough guide, a wedding including the reading of banns and the standard additional services currently (2014) costs in the order of £712.00.

 Banns read in other churches, or Licenses issued, are charged separately by the parishes concerned or by the statutory authorities.